 Studying for a degree is a life-changing experience and we never want you to feel overwhelmed.
 We have people here to help you cope and deliver and arrange for any extra support you may need.

 Disabilities, long-term medical conditions, and specific learning difficulties are never barriers to success here at Bloomsbury Institute.

-Specially trained staff are here to advise and support you.
-And we’ll work with you to agree any adjustments that might be required, including exam arrangements, and liaise with academic departments to make sure your needs are met.
-To find out more about the support we have for students with disabilities, visit our Disability Office at the bottom of the page.
+Specially trained staff are here to advise and support you and we’ll work with you to agree any adjustments that might be required; this includes exam arrangements, and liaise with academic departments to make sure your needs are met.

 Inclusivity and wellbeing support

-We run a Wellbeing Programme every term, but we also offer dedicated support and advice for students who are pregnant and/or have a family to support.
+We also offer support and advice for students who are pregnant and/or have a family to support.
 Head to the links at the bottom of the page for more information.

-And if you’d like to talk about any concerns you have, or any support you need, our Centre for Student Engagement, Wellbeing and Success (SEWS) centre at 99 Gower Street have an open door policy.
-You can pop in and speak to a member of the team Monday to Friday, 9am – 5pm.
+And if you’d like to talk about any concerns you have, or any support you need, please contact our Centre for Student Engagement, Wellbeing and Success (SEWS) centre on firstname.lastname@example.org or call us on 020 7078 8840.